tbidne/shrun/faq.md

 ...
 ```

-However, there are some complications.
-It is easy to split logs on newlines and log each line separately, but the fundamental issue is that we are reading `N` bytes of data at a time, so there is no guarantee that our read will end at a newline.
+It is easy to split logs on newlines and log each line separately, but there are still complications.
+The fundamental problem is that we are reading `N` bytes of data at a time, so there is no guarantee that our read will end at a newline.
 We thus have to handle this case ourselves.
 To that end, we introduce several options that interact with command-log reading:

 - `--command-log-poll-interval`: How fast `shrun` reads logs from the underlying commands.
 - `--command-log-read-size`: Maximum number of bytes `shrun` will read from the underlying command, in a single read.
 - `--command-log-read-strategy`: The first strategy, `block`, simply reads and logs `N` bytes at a time.
 The more complex `block-line-buffer` also reads `N` bytes, however, it buffers logs until a newline is found, or some threshold is exceeded.
-- `--command-log-buffer-length`: Used in conjunction with `--command-log-read-strategy block-line-buffer`.
-If the length is exceeded, whatever is in the buffer is logged, even if it is not newline-terminated.
+- `--command-log-buffer-length`: Used in conjunction with `block-line-buffer`.
+If the length is exceeded, the buffer is flushed, to avoid holding an arbitrarily large string in memory.
 - `--command-log-buffer-timeout`: Same idea as `--command-log-buffer-length`, except the threshold is a timeout.

 The general hope is that logs are newline-terminated and `--command-log-read-size` is large enough to read whatever the underlying command is logging, so we will not end up cutting anything off.
 Then we can split the logs on newlines and log each line separately.
 Even so, there are a couple ways the intended formatting can be disrupted: